 Unless you’ve been living under a rock for the past few years, you’ll be aware of Edward Snowdon’s disclosures about the system of global surveillance orchestrated by an alliance of national intelligence agencies, including the US National Security Agency, British GCHQ, German BND and others.

-The most significant element of the program is XKeyscore, a comprehensive database of Internet traffic captured from key points on fibre optic cables that span the globe.
+The most significant element of the program is XKeyscore, a comprehensive database of Internet traffic captured from key points on fiber optic cables that span the globe.
 Think of it as a little like Google, but for searching everybody’s internet activity.

 The system is constantly capturing and indexing traffic so that analysts can retrieve and action it.

-While the debate over the legality and ethics of such a program will no doubt continue for years to come, governments will likely continue to capture and monitoring Internet traffic in one form or another.
+While the debate over the legality and ethics of such a program will no doubt continue for years to come, governments will likely continue to capture and monitoring internet traffic in one form or another.

 It’s also clear that the most viable means to combat surveillance is to use encryption wherever possible.
 To frustrate a program of such scale, it’s likely that individuals need to use multiple techniques.

 Using privacy-enhancing technologies like VPNs and Tor together, plus maintaining good operational security practices, are likely to yield good results.

 If you thought Uncle Sam was bad, at least he isn’t after your credit card details.
 With an ever increasing number of persistent threats to your internet connection out there, it’s no wonder that the general public can’t stay ahead of determined high-tech fraudsters.

 You might be surprised to learn that it’s not just hard-up members of the Nigerian royalty that are out to make a quick buck online.
 Unfortunately, public locations such as coffee shops offer Wi-Fi fraudsters a tempting combination of busy people, a confluence of many devices, and a plurality of Wi-Fi hotspots to impersonate.